 buildingSMART International Awards 2023

-The 2023 buildingSMART International Awards will be presented at the Norway Summit, September 18 – 21 2023.
+The 2023 buildingSMART International Awards were presented at the Norway Summit, on September 20th 2023.

 Use the Sample Forms linked below in the Award Categories section to review what is being asked in each submission category.
 These are direct exports from the platform and can help you and your colleagues prepare in advance of entering the information in the platform.
 Alternatively, simply enter the platform and start completing the submission at your own pace.
 You can save your submission content and return as often as you need to complete it up until the deadline